Power Wheelchair Batteries

 Selecting the correct battery for a power wheelchair means you need to take a serious look at how you use your chair.
 Then take a look at the characteristics of the different batteries now on the market.
 An incorrect selection can leave you stranded either because the battery power was depleted or because the battery was unable to provide the power required to navigate over rough terrain.

-The battery is one of the major limiting factors in power wheelchair performance.
 Manufacturers must design much of the wheelchair around the battery package because of the package’s immense weight and volume.

 Batteries will last longer, weigh less and take up less space when battery performance is improved through increased battery life (the number of times the battery can be recharged) and battery capacity (the amount of energy the battery can hold on a single charge).
 Only then will manufacturers have more options in designing wheelchairs.
 In turn, this will provide you with a more reliable wheelchair, which has lower maintenance requirements and an extended range.